 A budget impact analysis is usually performed in addition to a cost-effectiveness analysis.
 A cost-effectiveness analysis evaluates whether an intervention provides value relative to an existing intervention (with value defined as cost relative to health outcome).
 A budget impact analysis evaluates whether the high-value intervention is affordable.
-For example, a cost-effectiveness analysis may indicate that Drug A is a good value relative to Drug B, because it has an incremental cost-effectiveness ratio of $40,000 per Quality-Adjusted Life Year.
-This means that per person, one needs to spent $40,000 additional dollars to provide each patient with Drug A. If there are 50,000 patients within a health system that need this drug, the healthcare system will have to spend an additional $2 billion dollars to treat these patients, which may not be affordable.
+For example, a cost-effectiveness analysis may indicate that Drug A is a good value relative to Drug B because it has an incremental cost-effectiveness ratio (ICER) of $40,000 per Quality-Adjusted Life Year.
+This means that per person, one needs to spent $40,000 additional dollars to provide each patient with Drug A. If there are 50,000 patients within a health system that need this drug, the healthcare system will have an additional $2 billion dollars of budget impact to treat these patients, which may not be affordable.

 As a budget impact analysis is often used for resource allocation purposes, it takes a payer's perspective, and uses a short-term time horizon (often 1 to 5 years).
 A budget impact analysis does not use discounting.
-Results should be presented on a annual or quarterly basis, or in whatever time frame is relevant to the decision maker.
+Results should be presented on an annual or quarterly basis, or in whatever increment of time that is relevant to the decision maker.

 |Size of Population||Includes||Ignores|

 |Model Output||Cost||Cost and Health Outcomes|

 |Includes Overhead Costs||No||Yes|